Ursynów-Centrum: History

-A wooden house at 30 Kokosowa Street, one of the remaining historical structures in Wolica.
-Photography made in 2020.
+A wooden house at 27 and 29 Kokosowa Street, dating to 1897, making it the oldest structure in Wolica.

-At the end of the 14th century or beginning of the 15th century, in the area were founded two small farming communities, Imielin to the west, and Wolica (historically known as Wola Służewska) to the east.
-They were owned and inhabited by petty nobility.
-In 1445, Imielin received the Kulm law rights from the duke Bolesław IV of Warsaw, ruler of the Duchy of Warsaw.

-In 1730, Wolica was bought by nobleperson Maria Zofia Czartoryska, and added to the Wilanów Estate.
-Additionally, in the 18th century, Imielin, together with nearby Wyczółki formed the landed property of Warsaw deputy cup-bearer Grabowski.

-Following the abolition of serfdom in 1864, Imielin became part of the municipality of Falenty, and Wolica became part of the municipality of Wilanów.
-In Imielin were opened 21 peasant-owned farms, and in Wolica, 30.

-In 1905, Wolica was inhabited by 478 people in 34 houses, all of which were constructed out of wood, and with thatched roofs.
-In 1908, the village burned down, with only two houses surviving.
-Since then, most of the buildings there were constructed from bricks.
-In 1921, Wolica was in habitated by 211 people, and Imielin by 296.
+The village of Wolica (historically known as Wola Służewska), a small farming community owned by petty nobility, was most likely founded in the area in the second half of the 14th century.
+In 1730, it was bought by nobleperson and landowner Maria Zofia Czartoryska, and incorporated into the Wilanów Estate.
+Following the abolition of serfdom in 1864, Wolica became part of the municipality of Wilanów.
+Additionally, 30 peasant-owned farms were created there.
+In 1905, Wolica was inhabited by 478 people in 34 houses, all of which were constructed out of wood and with thatched roofs.
+In 1908, the village was destroyed by fire, with only two houses surviving.
+Since then, most of the buildings there have been constructed from bricks.
+In 1921, Wolica was inhabited by 211 people.

-During the German occupation of Poland in the Second World War, in Wolica were stationed German soldiers.

-In 1948, there was opened the bus line no. 104, connecting Wolica with the Southern Bus Station.
-The connection operated until 1990.
+During the occupation of Poland in the Second World War, German soldiers were stationed in Wolica.
+In 1948, a bus line no. 104, connecting Wolica with the Southern Bus Station in Mokotów was opened, operating until 1990.
 In 1949, the village was connected to the electric network.

-On 14 May 1951, Imielin and Wolica were incorporated into the city of Warsaw.
-In 1956, the portion of Wolica farmlands became property of the Warsaw University of Life Sciences, which organised there a test field.
-In the 1950s, in Wolica was also founded the Kolejarz Wolica association football club.
+Wolica was incorporated into the city of Warsaw on 14 May 1951.
+In 1956, a portion of its farmlands became property of the Warsaw University of Life Sciences, which organised there a test field for its experiments.
+In the 1950s, Kolejarz Wolica association football club was also founded in the village.
 In the 1960s, the construction of new housing buildings in the village was forbidden.

-The multifamily residential buildings at Szolc-Rogozińskiego Street, constructed in the neighbourhood of Na Skraju in the 1970s.
-Photography made in 2021.
+The apartment buildings at Szolc-Rogozińskiego Street, built in the 1970s.

-Between 1976 and 1981, there was established the residential area of South Ursynów, with the total area of 213.5 ha.
-It consists of two neighbourhoods, Imielin to the west, and Na Skraju to the east.
-The neighbourhoods are separated by Komisji Edukacji Narodowej Avenue and encompassed within an area marked by Ciszewskiego Street, Warsaw Escarpment, Branickiego Street, Płaskowickiej Street, and Pileckiego Street.
-They consists of multifamily residential buildings, ranging from having between 4 and 16 storeys.
-It was designed to house around 35,700 people in around 10,200 apartments.
-Additionally, there were built 150 single-family detached houses.
-The neighbourhoods were constructed on the grounds previously belonging to Imielin and Wolica.
-They were developed by Capital City Association of Housing Construction (Polish: Stołeczny Związek Budownictwa Mieszkaniowego) and designed by A. Fabierkiewicz, P. Jankowski, E. Sander-Krysiak, and S. Stefanowicz.